dekoza/mtgpl/FUT.rst

 :mtgtip:`Lost Auramancers<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/3/834bfc49-9411-4a0f-b79b-d0d35f898952.jpg?1562921593|https://scryfall.com/card/fut/11/lost-auramancers?utm_source=api>`
    Vanishing 3 (This creature enters the battlefield with three time counters on it.
 At the beginning of your upkeep, remove a time counter from it.
 When the last is removed, sacrifice it.)

-   When Lost Auramancers dies, if it had no time counters on it, you may search your library for an enchantment card and put it onto the battlefield.
-If you do, shuffle your library.
+   When Lost Auramancers dies, if it had no time counters on it, you may search your library for an enchantment card, put it onto the battlefield, then shuffle.

 :mtgtip:`Magus of the Moat<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/0/20dcdda9-66a2-401f-9e1b-5603f771f56f.jpg?1562901530|https://scryfall.com/card/fut/12/magus-of-the-moat?utm_source=api>`